-In July the average monthly value for the trade-weighted dollar index of 15 major currencies tracked by the Federal Reserve Bank of Atlanta declined 0.8 percent.
-The dollar was down on all subindexes in July except the Pacific subindex, which registered no change.
-A 1.7 percent decline on the Americas index and a 0.9 percent decline on the European subindex pushed the overall index down in July.
-The Pacific-excluding-Japan subindex declined a modest 0.1 percent.
-The classic subindex, which is the analogue of the original Atlanta index, was down 1.0 percent in July.
-The overall index in July was 3.5 percent lower than its year-ago level.
-On a daily basis, the overall indexs level at the end of July was 0.2 percent above its reading at the end of June but was 3.8 percent below its level at the end of July 2003.
+In July the average monthly value for the trade-weighted dollar index of 15 major currencies tracked by the Federal Reserve Bank of Atlanta increased 0.5 percent.
+The dollar was up on all subindexes except the Americas subindex, which was down 1.4 percent.
+The European and Pacific subindexes registered a 1.7 percent increase, while the Pacific-excluding-Japan subindex increased 0.8 percent.
+The classic subindex, which is the analogue of the original Atlanta index, was up 0.8 percent in July.
+The overall index in July was 3 percent below its year-ago level.
+On a daily basis, the overall index’s level at the end of July was 0.1 percent below its reading at the end of June and was 4.2 percent below its level at the end of July 2004.

 (1995 = 100)